Home » Repurposed Items » Repurposed Vintage Coffee Pot Lamp

 This is threaded to show you how I got it to stay in place.
 Imagine the bottom of the coffee pot is actually between the two washers.

-I like the lamp kits that have the threads all the way down the rod.
+I like the lamp kits with threads all the way down the rod.
 The nice thing about a continuous thread lamp kit rod is that you can thread parts anywhere and cut off the excess.

 Insert Lamp Kit Rod Into Vintage Coffee Pot